Interactive map of ...

 In Spain, some SCs are located in the main cities (Madrid and Barcelona), but most of them are in the North-West.
 This may be because this area of Spain, even if it's not very rich and have not so much industry or good climate, it has a lot of older people (this is the case of Castile or Galicia), and a good diet (in Galicia they eat a lot of fish, for instance).
 Also, Extremadura, in the South-West, despite being very rural (and poor) area, it has a notable amount of SCs in comparison to richer areas (I think this is because the population is very aged, and because their diet is quite healthy, as they eat many vegetables and use much olive oil).
 Of course, places like Catalonia (wealthy and Mediterranean) have many cases, but it's interesting that Valencia or Murcia have not many cases (they are in the Mediterranean coast, but they are not as rich as Catalonia).
 Andalusia has not so many cases considering its huge population (this is probably because it is poor and has not the best diet despite using much olive oil, and also there is more youth there and thousands of andalusians emigrated to other spanish places since 1950s).

-diego, MrCatlord, 024Tomi and 2 people reacted
+Fish, diego, MrCatlord and 3 people reacted

 ReplyQuote